Quick Tips

 Improvisation Tips

 As a parent, resist the urge to correct and steer improvisation.
 Once you set the parameters, get out of the way and don’t judge or criticize.
-Let the child judge for themselves.
 The quickest way to squash creativity is to start giving suggestions too soon.
+Let the child judge for themselves and let improvisation be a safe space for experimenting and exploring.
+Encourage your student to relax and have fun.
+Perhaps make a habit of starting their piano practice everyday with a little bit of playful musical improvisation.
 Do encourage your piano student to listen carefully to each note.
 We don’t want them just wiggling their fingers on the keys, playing random notes as fast as possible.
 Each note is like a word.
 Each melody is a sentence.
 Listen to what the notes are saying.
 But most of all, HAVE FUN!

 Read Next